NGSchoolEU/website/content/ngsprint/_index.md

 <br>

 ## Schedule
 NGSprint will take place between 8<sup>th</sup> and 15<sup>th</sup> of September 2021.
-Below you can find preliminary schedule.
-Please remember that it may change depending on speakers' availability.
+Below you can find tentative schedule.
+Please remember that it may change.

 <div class="d-flex justify-content-center">
   <table class="table table-bordered table-striped">